yourbase/yourbase-rspec-skipper/README.md

-# YourBase RSpec Accelerator
+# YourBase RSpec Skipper

 ## What is this?

-This is a Ruby gem you can use in conjunction with [YourBase](https://yourbase.io)
+This is a Ruby gem you can use in conjunction with [YourBase](https://yourbase.io).

 ## What does it do?